mike-french/expaca/README.md

 - convert to 1- or 3-byte images
 - write the images to file

-Then use `Exa.Image.Video` to make a video, if you have [ffmpeg](https://ffmpeg.org/download.html) installed on the system path.
+Then use `Exa.Image.Video` to make a video or animated GIF, if you have [ffmpeg](https://ffmpeg.org/download.html) installed on the system path.